falabrasil/ufpalign/docker/execution/README.md

 # Docker for executing of UFPAlign :whale:

 This is an image to run UFPAlign in a Docker container.
 It's based on Kaldi image for CPU execution which is in turn based on Debian 10 (Buster).
-The only extra thing is the JDK 8 package which is required by the FalaBrasil NLP lib, which performs G2P conversion.
+JDK 8 package which is required by the FalaBrasil NLP lib, which performs phonetic and syllabic conversion; and M2M aligner, which helps stitching phones and syllables from the same utterance.

 ## Build